Several valuation formulas can be employed to determine the value of a business. Here are ten of the most common formulas to value a business:

 Next, divide this number by the number of shares outstanding to get the book value per share.

-If you are planning to exit your business, this formula is often used by buyers to lowball you on price.
+If you are planning to exit your business, buyers often use this formula to lowball your price.

-To avoid this, be sure to have a good understanding of the market value of your business before entering into any discussions.
+To avoid this, ensure you have a clear understanding of your business’s market value before engaging in any discussions.

 7) Liquidation Value: